HlhDataScience/mobile-use-detection/README.md

   - ~~We need to complete the train.py.~~
   - ~~We need to test the TrainerPipeline to check everything is working properly.~~
   - ~~We need to create a makefile for the main.py~~
-  - We need to use the main.py to run the whole program
+  - ~~We need to use the main.py to run the whole program~~
-  - We need to create a deviating branch(or several) to test other classic machine learning models.
+  - ~~We need to create a deviating branch(or several) to test other classic machine learning models.~~
-  - Suggested test duplicating the data until we reach 3 million rows.
-We can use this as stress test for speed in the data pipeline
+  - We need to create test for every class and method with pytest
+  - We need to experiment with different parameters and save the different models.

 ## Done related to production_phase